Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Textbooks are not required for this paper.

-As a reference text, students may wish to use Introduction to Biopsychology (9th edition, International edition), by John P.J.
+As a reference text, students may wish to use Introduction to Biopsychology (10th or 11th edition, International edition), by John P.J.
 Pinel.
-Efforts will be made to have copies of this text available on-reserve at the library.
+Copies of this text are available on-reserve at the Science Library.

 Graduate Attributes Emphasised